A Wander Guide: Barcelona, Spain

 what to DO

-Sagrada Familia // admittedly, we were unable to get tickets to see inside the cathedral (they sell a set amount each day), but even without going inside it is 100% worth visiting the outside.
+Sagrada Familia // admittedly, we were unable to get tickets to go inside the cathedral – although, I’ve visited before – but even without going inside it is 100% worth visiting the outside.
 Nothing quite prepares you for the sheer vastness of the building, which is like something out of a dream.
 My mother couldn’t quite believe her eyes.
+Added bonus: the Nativity Façade of the cathedral is a UNESCO World Heritage Site!
+Address: C. de Mallorca, 401, 08013 Barcelona, Spain

 360 view @ Las Arenas de Barcelona // truth be told, we stumbled across this entirely by accident.
 Upon investigation, we learned that it was only €1 to go up, so we literally couldn’t not.
-Perfect viewing platform. with some nice bars & restaurants up top.
+Perfect viewing platform, with some nice bars & restaurants up top.
+Address: Gran Via de les Corts Catalanes, 373-385, 08015 Barcelona, Spain

 where to eat